RameesaRijas/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

-## Additional Steps for Apple M1 Machines
+## Steps for Apple M1 Machines

 1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)
 1. Install ImageMagick `brew install imagemagick imagemagick@6 --build-from-source`